consilience/laravel-odoo-api-client/README.md

 $client->read('res.partner', [17858, 17852])->value()->me['array']
 ```

+# Query methods

+The following methods are supported and will return an XML-RPC response:

+* search()
+* searchRead()
+* read()

+The following helper functions return a native PHp type insead:

+* searchArray - array
+* searchReadArray - array
+* readArray - array
+* searchCount - integer
+* getResourceId - integer

+Note that `searchRead` will emulate the server's `search_read` for
+Odoo versions less than 8.0 (OpenERP) but use the native `search_read`
+for Odoo 8.0 upwards.

 # TODO

 * An elegant way to parse the results, as the `Value` objects can be